timmcginley/41934/Concepts/BIM/README.md

 * Digital representation of the physical and functional characteristics of a building over its life cycle.
 (BS 8536:20103) Digital representation of physical and functional characteristics of a facility creating a shared knowledge resource for information about it forming a reliable basis for decisions during its life cycle, from earliest conception to demolition.
 (RIBA, CPIC)
 * Digital representation of physical and functional characteristics of a facility.
 As such it serves as a shared knowledge resource for information about a facility forming a reliable basis for decisions during its lifecycle from inception onward.
 (NBIMS)
 * [ISO 19650] defines BIM as the "use of a shared digital representation of a built asset to facilitate design, construction and operation processes to form a reliable basis for decisions“.

+The definition used in this course
+>getting benefit through better specification and delivery of just the right amount of information concerning the design, construction, operation and maintenance of buildings and infrastructure, using appropriate technologies.
+>
+>Building information modelling (BIM) according to the ISO 19650 series

 ## BIM Benefits
 BIM enables better communication, coordination, and collaboration among project teams, reducing errors and improving efficiency throughout the entire building lifecycle, from design and construction to operation and maintenance. ​